temporalio/temporal-learning/docs/courses/interacting_with_workflows/go.md

 ## Description

-In this course, you'll expand your ability to write dynamic Workflows by learning how to interact with them and enabling them to respond to external stimuli.
+In this course, you’ll expand your ability to write dynamic Workflows by interacting with them and enabling them to respond to external stimuli.
+You’ll use Signals to interact with your running Workflows, and use Queries to retrieve information about your Workflow Executions.
+You’ll filter for specific Workflow Executions based on Search Attributes that you tag your Workflow Executions with.
+You’ll use Cancellation Scopes to cancel specific parts of your Workflow.
+You’ll handle long-running or externally dependent tasks by asynchronously completing your Activities.

 When you've completed the course, you'll be able to: